artemdudkin/arduino-gprs-sim/README.md

 # arduino-gprs-sim
 Arduino lib for gsm modules (works with sim800 and sim900) 7k+0.3k.

+Can send http requests (work with SMS is under construction).

 ## Installation

-1. Create folder GprsSim under Arduino/library folder
+Copy folder GprsSim to Arduino/library folder.
-2. Copy files from lib/ to this new folder

 ## Usage